KSDunne/whisper_riding_school/README.md

 ### About

-Gives a romantic history of the farm.
+Gives a romantic history of the farm to add to the 'feel-good' emotion of the website.

 #### About screenshot